Electrodynamic Power Architectures for IoT:

 They extend the design space for distributed infrastructure without replacing existing energy solutions, and without introducing claims that fall outside the boundaries of classical electrodynamics.

-As IoT deployments scale toward dense, remote, and maintenance-constrained environments, this architectural class offers a technically grounded path toward reduced maintenance dependency in specific deployment environments — validated through controlled system-level measurement rather than component-level assumptions.
+As IoT deployments scale toward dense, remote, and maintenance-constrained environments, this architectural class offers a technically grounded path toward reduced maintenance dependency in specific deployment environments — validated through controlled system-level measurement performed at the complete system boundary rather than inferred from internal component behavior.

 Key Takeaways